newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/logisticare.md

 id: logisticare
 callToActionLink: https://www.logisticare.com/sfapplication
 callToActionText: Apply for Logisticare
----
+summaryDescriptionMd: >-
   If you are considering billing Medicaid for your non-medical transportation services, you need to become a transportation provider with New Jersey’s non-medical transportation broker, `Logisticare|logisticare`.
 ---

-### Application Requirements
+## Application Requirements

 - Business name
 - `NJ Tax ID|tax-id`